-If you experience any of these conditions, or you desire to maximize the power output from your system, refer to Chapter 5.
+If you experience any of these conditions, or you desire to maximize the power output from your system, refer to Chapter 5, "Advanced Tuning for Maximum Power".

 CAUTION: Use of excessive bottle pressure and/or inadequate fuel pressure can result in an excessively lean condition.
 In extreme cases, this will produce catastrophic engine failure.